 Temple Court Building at 5 Beekman Street

 The Temple Court Building (now The Beekman Hotel) was an early skyscraper, originally erected between 1881 and May 1883 at 5 Beekman Street as a 10-story office building.
 It began to be occupied before July 1882.
 An annex was constructed between 1889 and 1890.
-They are bounded by Nassau and Beekman streets, and Theatre Alley.
+They are bounded by Nassau Street and Beekman St., and Theatre Alley.
 The two connected structures were designated a New York City landmark in 1998.
 Today they work as a hotel and a 51-story condominium tower was completed in 2016, connecting the historic structures.

 The original 10-story Temple Court Building was constructed by the Eugene Kelly (1808-1894), an Irish-born banker.
 Kelly immigrated to New York about 1835.
 By 1861, he helped establish two banking houses: Donohoe, Ralston & Co. in San Francisco and Eugene Kelly & Co. in the City of New York.
 Later, Kelly invested in the reconstruction of Southern railroads and was a founder of the Southern Bank of Georgia, in Savannah.